nishithpandey/NanoRaft/site-src/src/docs/tutorial-building-an-atomic-register.md

 get operation commit index: 2, result: value
 ~~~~

-As we discussed above, MicroRaft handles linearizable queries without appending
+As we discussed above, NanoRaft handles linearizable queries without appending
 a new entry to the Raft log.
 So our query is executed at the last committed log
 index.
 That is why both commit indices are the same in the output.